bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 babel-sent-mcast-hello:
-: A count of the number of multicast Hello packets sent on this interface since the statistics were last enabled (babel-stats-enable) or reset (babel-stats-reset).
+: A count of the number of multicast Hello packets sent on this interface.

 babel-sent-mcast-update:
-: A count of the number of multicast update packets sent on this interface since the statistics were last enabled (babel-stats-enable) or reset (babel-stats-reset).
+: A count of the number of multicast update packets sent on this interface.

 babel-received-packets:
-: A count of the number of Babel packets received on this interface since the statistics were last enabled (babel-stats-enable) or reset (babel-stats-reset).
+: A count of the number of Babel packets received on this interface.

 ## Definition of babel-neighbors-obj